OMCHOKSI108/WEBSOCKET-ATTACK-AND-DETECTION/README.md

-# WEBSOCKETS ATTACK AND ITS DETECTION PROJECT
+# WebSockets Attack and Detection Project

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Python](https://img.shields.io/badge/python-3.x-green.svg)
 ![Platform](https://img.shields.io/badge/platform-Ubuntu%20|%20Windows%20(WSL)-lightgrey.svg)

-Welcome to the **DDoS Attack Simulation Toolkit**, a project by **Om Choksi**.
-This repository contains a collection of Python scripts designed for educational purposes to simulate various types of Denial-of-Service (DoS) and Distributed Denial-of-Service (DDoS) attacks.
-Additionally, it includes a packet analysis tool to detect and analyze attack patterns from CSV data.
+Welcome to the **WebSockets Attack and Detection Project**, a project by **Om Choksi (OMCHOKSI108)**.
+This repository contains a collection of Python scripts designed for educational purposes to simulate various Denial-of-Service (DoS), Distributed Denial-of-Service (DDoS), and WebSocket-based attacks,MALFORMED PACKET ATTACK , HEADER INJECTION.
+These attacks, including those leveraging WebSocket protocols, are captured using Wireshark for analysis.
+The project also includes a packet analysis tool to detect and evaluate attack patterns from CSV data.

 > **Disclaimer**: This toolkit is intended for **educational and research purposes only**.
 Unauthorized use of these scripts against systems without explicit permission is illegal and unethical.
 Use responsibly and within legal boundaries.